 Gull Meadow Farms is a fun destination for for the whole family.
 They offer UPick apples, pumpkins, a corn Maze, fresh baked goods, barn animals and more!
 They’re open August - December, and host multiple festivals, arts and craft fairs, vintage markets and various other unique events throughout the season.

-This place is extremely kid-friendly, but if you're planning a visit without kiddos in tow, there are plenty of things to do here that make for a perfect date, afternoon with friends or your in-laws; you will for sure find something worth your while!
+This place is extremely kid-friendly, but if you're planning a visit without kiddos in tow, there are plenty of things to do here that make for a perfect date, an afternoon with friends or your in-laws; you will for sure find something worth your while!
 Our favorite adult-friendly activities are the wagon rides out to the orchard for apple picking or out to the pumpkin patch to find your one-of-a-kind pumpkin for carving that perfect Jack-o-lantern.

 And while you might still be full from your brunch at Cove, you can't leave without grabbing some fresh donuts, cider and kettle corn to-go!